bed72/Modugo/README.md

 - Use `EventChannel` for global or module-scoped events.
 - `defaultEvents` is the default bus for all modular events.
 - `eventSubscriptions` tracks active subscriptions for safe disposal.
-- Integrate `EventModule` to manage listeners automatically within module lifecycles.
+- Integrate `EventRegistry` to manage listeners automatically within module lifecycles.

 ---